atouloupis/Masternodes/Welcome file.md

 ## How to install

-For now, juste install node
+For now, juste install nodeJS in your personnal environment and run the file Launcher.js

+    node Launcher.js

 ## Switch to another file